Alexis Barton, Coordinator

 Jennifer Jones is an ecologist and environmental scientist working professionally on a variety of habitat assessment and restoration projects.
 Jennifer has a bachelor’s degree in biology and a master’s degree in environmental science.
 She lives with her partner, 2 dogs and a cat near the headwaters of Tryon Creek.
 She is continually working on restoring native habitat in her backyard and also enjoys birding, hiking, kayaking, and most anything out in nature.

-Sharon Keast, Technology Director
+Sharon Keast, Land Use; Technology Director Support

 Sharon Keast joined the Tryon Creek Watershed Council board in 2013 to assist the council in becoming a mission-driven nonprofit by developing bylaws, obtaining 501(c)(3) status and creating a Strategic Plan.
 She holds degrees in Business Management Information Systems and Science.
 Sharon advocates using technology for good and has secured and manages technology donations including Google’s G Suite and Microsoft’s Office 365 and Azure cloud services to empower the council in carrying out its mission.